What is Whey Protein? – Everything You Need to Know

 Disadvantages of whey

-• For lactose-intolerant individuals and people who can’t tolerate milk, whey is only conditionally suitable (and in some cases not at all).
+• For lactose-intolerant people and those who don’t tolerate milk, whey is only conditionally suitable.

-• Depending on processing and purity, many products taste bitter.
+• Depending on processing, many products taste bitter.

-• Whey is not suitable for people following a vegan lifestyle, as it’s derived from milk.
+• Whey is not suitable for vegans, since it comes from milk.

-• Independent tests have shown that the quality of whey products varies between suppliers.
-It’s best to choose reputable, trustworthy brands or consider alternatives.
+• Independent tests have shown that quality varies greatly between brands.

-• Whey protein powders often contain numerous additives and fillers.
+• Whey protein powders often contain many additives and fillers.

 Alternatives

-More and more people are also looking for alternatives to whey – for various reasons: they don’t tolerate whey, want to switch to vegan products, or simply prefer other types of protein.
+More and more people are looking for alternatives to whey – for various reasons: intolerance, switching to vegan products, or just personal preference.

 • Casein